onozaty/csvt/README.md

 bb,xxbb,99
 ```

-You can also use the capture group as `--replacement`.
+You can also use the capture group as `-t`.

 ```
 $ csvt replace -i input.csv -c col3 -r ".*?([0-9]+)" -t "#$1" x -o output.csv